-Do you want to advance battery technology with new or improved raw materials?
+Do you want to advance battery technology with innovative processes and improved raw materials?
 Commercial raw materials do not meet your expectations in terms of capacity and long-term stability?
 Or do you have a promising material approach that only works on a laboratory scale?

-The high flexibility of this technology and the special conditions in the pulsating hot gas stream let you produce active materials and solid electrolytes in just one process step.
+The high flexibility of this technology and the special conditions in the pulsating hot gas stream let you produce active materials and solid electrolytes in just a few process steps.

-To produce a homogeneous powder e.g. a cathode material or solid electrolyte, a solution of the raw materials in the desired stoichiometry is made.
-This approach allows even the smallest amounts of doping elements to be homogeneously incorporated into your final product after the drying and formation process within the pulsating gas stream.
-Hereby, performance characteristics such as capacity and charging behavior of modern battery materials can be influenced in a quality-enhancing manner.
-The particularly high heat and mass transfer rates of this process can also be used to calcine powders to achieve the desired crystalline structure.
-The formation of hard aggregates will be prevented by the pulsating hot gas stream.
+To produce a homogeneous powder e.g., a cathode material or solid electrolyte, a mixture of the raw materials in the desired stoichiometry – typically a solution – is used and dried in the pulsating hot gas stream.
+This approach allows the addition of doping elements to stabilize characteristic material properties of the final product to improve its performance.
+Hereby, features such as capacity and charging behavior of modern battery materials can be influenced in a quality-enhancing manner.

-For protection of anode or cathode materials against aggressive electrolytes, the surface of the particles of your material can be refined by a coating.
-For such a core-shell coating, the coating material is dissolved in a suspension, sprayed and dried.
+The performance of an active material depends not only on the characteristic material properties but also on the interactions and side reactions with the electrolyte.
+By coating, the surface of anode and cathode materials can be protected against unwanted side reactions.
+To apply such a core-shell coating, the material that will form the shell is dissolved in a suspension of a solvent and the solid core material, sprayed and dried.
 Process temperatures in the range between room temperature and 1300 °C offer an almost inexhaustible choice of core-shell combinations.

 Refining battery raw materials by Glatt fluid bed technology